daisygunn/la-petite-traveller/README.md

 This website is a single page website to allow for desired flow; the navigation bar at the top allows for users to easily move to whatever section of the site they are interested in or they can simply scroll through the information as it is displayed.
 I chose the following order for the information 'Home > Travel Tips 101 > My Last Trip > Keep in Touch', as I felt this would allow the information to be digested in the best way.
 The text blocks are broken up with images to ensure interest is kept and there is no information overload at any point.
 There is a concise review of Sri Lanka before the more in-detail guide as I wanted users to be able to find these key bits of information quickly.
 Finally there is a simple sign up form for users to sign up to the La Petite Traveller's newsletter.

 ### **Skeleton**

 [Wireframes](wireframes.pdf/wireframes_la_petite_traveller.pdf)

+Please note the actual website has changed slightly from these wireframes.

+Whilst building the website I felt that there were sections with too much information, for this reason I opted to install the read more button on all devices and not just the mobile.
+This allows for user's to only read on if they would like the more detailed information; I felt giving the user this control would provide a positive user experience.

+I also decided to change my photo slideshow to a Fancybox gallery as I felt it looked cleaner and I preferred this method of interaction, it also allowed for better responsivness and the images looked better on larger screens.

 ### **Surface**
-I chose a colour palette based around a blues and greens as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their own memories of travelling and believe these colours will help to do this.
+I chose a colour palette based around blues & greens as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their own memories of travelling/holiday's and believe these colours will help to do this.
 I paired these with a lighter off-white in order to allow for appropriate contrast.

 ## **Features**
 This is a fully responsive website that was designed mobile first as this is the most likely way it will be viewed; the page is divided into the four sections listed in the navbar.
 Where a colour background has been used it has a slightly transparent opacity and the text is an off-white.
 All of the headings use the font Cookie and the body text is Raleway, this consistency has been used across the website to create a coherent design.